tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ![playground_3_layers](Images/playground_3_layers.PNG)

-* Adding more layers than is necessary may cause overfitting, since the model might fit a far more complex function than the one that actually generated the data.
+* Adding more layers than necessary may cause overfitting, since the model might fit a far more complex function than the one that actually generated the data.

 Ask for volunteers to answer the questions below as a check for understanding.